 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1200D features an APS-C sensor and the Olympus TG-5 a 1/2.3-inch sensor.
 The sensor area in the TG-5 is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 5.6.
 The sensor in the 1200D has a native 3:2 aspect ratio, while the one in the TG-5 offers a 4:3 aspect.

 With 17.9MP, the 1200D offers a higher resolution than the TG-5 (12MP), but the 1200D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 1.53μm for the TG-5) due to its larger sensor.
-However, the TG-5 is a somewhat more recent model (by 3 years and 3 months) than the 1200D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the TG-5 is a much more recent model (by 3 years and 3 months) than the 1200D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.